otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-sveltekit-basics.md

 ### Getting Started

 In the `src/lib` directory, create a new directory called `components` and inside it, create another directory called `runes`.
-In the `runes` directory, create a four files: `StateCounter.svelte`, `EffectCounter.svelte`, `PropsCounter.svelte`, and `DerivedCounter.svelte`.
+In the `runes` directory, create a four files: `StateCounter.svelte`, `EffectCounter.svelte`, `PropsCounter.svelte` and `DerivedCounter.svelte`.

 ---